-The efficacy and safety of pioglitazone as add-on to metformin therapy have been established in two clinical studies.
-Bioequivalence of ACTOPLUS MET with coadministered pioglitazone and metformin tablets was demonstrated for both ACTOPLUS MET strengths [see Clinical Pharmacology (12.3)].
+There have been no clinical efficacy studies conducted with ACTOPLUS MET XR.
+However, the efficacy and safety of the separate components have been previously established and the coadministration of the separate components has been evaluated for efficacy and safety in two clinical studies.
+These clinical studies established an added benefit of pioglitazone in patients with inadequately controlled type 2 diabetes while on metformin therapy.
+Bioequivalence of ACTOPLUS MET XR with coadministered pioglitazone and extended-release metformin tablets was demonstrated for both tablet strengths of ACTOPLUS MET XR [see Clinical Pharmacology (12.3)].

-The two clinical trials testing pioglitazone as add-on to metformin therapy included patients with type 2 diabetes on any dose of metformin, either alone or in combination with another antidiabetic agent.
-All other antidiabetic agents were withdrawn at least three weeks prior to starting study treatment.
+Two clinical trials were conducted with pioglitazone in combination with metformin.
+Both trials included patients with type 2 diabetes on any dose of metformin, either alone or in combination with another antidiabetic agent.
+All other antidiabetic agents were withdrawn at least 3 weeks prior to starting study treatment.

 In the first trial, 328 patients were randomized to receive either 30 mg of pioglitazone or placebo once daily for 16 weeks in addition to their current metformin regimen.
-Treatment with pioglitazone as add-on to metformin produced statistically significant improvements in HbA1c and FPG at endpoint compared to placebo add-on to metformin (see Table 22).
+Treatment with pioglitazone as add-on to metformin produced statistically significant improvements in HbA1c and FPG at endpoint compared to placebo add-on to metformin (see Table 19).

-Table 22.
-Glycemic Parameters in a 16-We Metformin Trial eek Placebo-Contro olled, Add-on to
+Table 19.
+Glycemic Parameters in a 16 Week Placebo-Controlled, Add-on to Metformin Trial

 Placebo + Metformin Pioglitazone 30 mg + Metformin

 Total Population

 HbA1c (%) N=153 N=161

 Baseline (mean) 9.8 9.9

-Change from baseline (adjusted mean) 0.2 -0.6
+Change from baseline (adjusted mean ) 0.2 -0.6

-Difference from placebo + metformin (adjusted mean) 95% Confidence Interval -0.8 (-1.2, -0.5)
+Difference from placebo + metformin (adjusted mean ) 95% Confidence Interval -0.8 (-1.2, -0.5)

 Fasting Plasma Glucose (mg/dL) N=157 N=165

 Baseline (mean) 260 254

 Change from baseline (adjusted mean) -5 -43

 Difference from placebo + metformin (adjusted mean) 95% Confidence Interval -38 (-49, -26)

-\Adjusted for baseline, pooled center, and pooled center by treatment interaction $^{\dagger}p$ ${\leq}0.05$ vs. placebo + metformin
+\Adjusted for baseline, pooled center, and pooled center by treatment interaction

+&lt;sup>†p≤0.05 versus placebo + metformin

 In the second trial, 827 patients were randomized to receive either 30 mg or 45 mg of pioglitazone once daily for 24 weeks in addition to their current metformin regimen.
-The mean reduction from baseline at Week 24 in HbA1c was 0.8% for the 30 mg dose and 1.0% for the 45 mg dose (see Table 23).
+The mean reduction from baseline at Week 24 in HbA1c was 0.8% for the 30 mg dose and 1.0% for the 45 mg dose (see Table 20).
 The mean reduction from baseline at Week 24 in FPG was 38 mg/dL for the 30 mg dose and 51 mg/dL for the 45 mg dose.

-Table 23.
-Glycemic Parameters in a 24-Week Add-on to Metformin Study
+Table 20.
+Glycemic Parameters in a 24 Week Add-on to Metformin Study

 Pioglitazone 30 mg + Metformin Pioglitazone 45 mg + Metformin

 Total Population

 HbA1c (%) N=400 N=398

 Baseline (mean) 9.9 9.8

 Change from baseline (adjusted mean) -0.8 -1.0

-Difference from 30 mg daily pioglitazone + metformin (adjusted mean) (95% CI) -0.2 (-0.5, 0.1)
+Difference from 30 mg daily Pioglitazone + Metformin (adjusted mean) (95% CI) -0.2 (-0.5, 0.1)

 Fasting Plasma Glucose (mg/dL) N=398 N=399

 Baseline (mean) 233 232

 Change from baseline (adjusted mean) -38 -51

-Difference from 30 mg daily pioglitazone + metformin (adjusted mean) (95% CI) -12 (-21, -4)
+Difference from 30 mg daily Pioglitazone + Metformin (adjusted mean) (95% CI) -12 (-21, -4)